-• Complete news assignments using different types of media including photos, audio and video.

-- Describe what is meant by multi-media journalism and understand current industry trends in news media. - Shoot, edit, and produce stories using standard industry software - Deconstruct, analyze, and critique multimedia news stories. - Identify and explain a legal and ethical issues involving multimedia news reporting.
+- Complete news assignments using different types of media including photos, audio and video. - Describe what is meant by multi-media journalism and understand current industry trends in news media. - Shoot, edit, and produce stories using news standard industry software such as Adobe Photoshop and Adobe Premiere. - Deconstruct, analyze, and critique multimedia news stories. - Identify and explain a legal and ethical issues involving multimedia news reporting. - Critically describe the relationships between multimedia journalism technology and society in historical and cultural contexts. - Evaluate the social and ethical implications of multimedia technologies in journalism. - Recognize how technologies emerge and change in journalism.